aws/aws-cdk/packages/@aws-cdk/aws-cloudtrail/README.md

 });
 ```

-If you would like to use a specific log group instead, this can be configured via `cloudwatchLogGroup`.
+If you would like to use a specific log group instead, this can be configured via `cloudWatchLogGroup`.
+If you would like to use a custom log role instead, this can be configured via `cloudWatchLogsRole`.

 ### Amazon EventBridge